sec-bit/libsnark_abc/README.md

 # libsnark ABC

-Minimal example to use libsnark.
+Minimal examples to use libsnark.

 ## Reference